dmauser/azure-expressroute/er-to-er-transit/ars/lab/README.md

 az account list -o table --query "[].{Name:name, IsDefault:isDefault}"
 #List default Subscription being used
 az account list --query "[?isDefault == \`true\`].{Name:name, IsDefault:isDefault}" -o table
-# In case you want to do it separated Subscription change your active subscription as shown
+#In case you want to do it separated Subscription change your active subscription as shown
-az account set --subscription #Select your subscription
+az account set --name <Add You Subscription Name> #Select your subscription

 #Set Azure Variables <===== Make changes here based on your requirements =====>
-rg=lab-ars-er-transit #Define your resource group location=centralus #Set Region mypip=$(curl -4 ifconfig.io -s) #Captures your local Public IP and adds it to NSG to restrict access to SSH only for your Public IP.
+rg=lab-ars-er-transit #Define your resource group location=centralus #Set Region mypip=$(curl -4 ifconfig.io -s) #Captures your local Public IP and adds it to NSG to restrict access to SSH only for your Public IP. remotebranch1=10.154.0.0/22 #Emulated AVS remotebranch2=10.112.8.0/24 # On-premises
-EREnvironmentAddressSpace=10.154.0.0/22 #Emulated AVS
-OnPremVnetAddressSpace=10.112.8.0/24 # On-premises

 #Define parameters for Azure Hub and Spokes: <===== Changes here are optional =====>
 AzurehubName=Az-Hub #Azure Hub Name